 adjustments and auxiliary aids, which are usually called accommodations.
 You are encouraged

-to contact Disability Services and present documentation of your disability even if
+to contact Accessibility Services and present documentation of your disability even

-If you would like to receive disability services, you must request those services separately from admission to SKYCTC.
-The simplified Disability Services intake process is:
+If you would like to receive accessibility services, you must request those services separately from admission to SKYCTC.
+The simplified Accessibility Services intake process is:

 - Complete admission to SKYCTC